ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

   In particular, the application profile may specify CBOR values to use for abbreviating role identifiers (OPT7).

-  An example of CDDL definition of scope, with group identifier encoded as byte string and role identifier as text string, is given in {{cddl-ex}}.
+  The CDDL definition of scope, using as example group identifier encoded as byte string and role identifier as text string, is given in {{cddl-ex}}.

 * 'audience', with an identifier of a KDC.